isomerpages/psd-psw/index.md

       description: It celebrates how the Public Sector Transformation movement has enriched the experience of citizens and officers by empowering officers to innovate and grow.
+  - infopic:
+      title: Theme for 2023
+      description: It celebrates how the Public Sector Transformation movement has enriched the experience of citizens and officers by empowering officers to innovate and grow.
+      image: /images/PSW2023/psw2023 logo.png
+      alt: Image alt text
 description: Description
 image: /images/PSW2023/psw2023 logo.png
 notification: ""